Leoislami/blog-backend/README.md

 Currently, the following users exist, each with their designated role:

-1. leonis: Admin
+1. leonis: Admin, Author, User
-2. alice: Author
+2. alice: Author, User
 3. jack: User